q383656225/alibaba-alicloud-ros-role/README.md

 Requirements
 ------------

-Before you use this role, you must install below, like this 'pip3 install ansible-alicloud':
+Before you use this role, you must install below, like this 'pip3 install ansible-alicloud', About the use of ansible-alicloud, see: https://github.com/alibaba/alibaba.alicloud:
 - ansible-alicloud

 Role Variables